 Can I operate the mill by myself?

-A Peterson mill can easily be run by one person.
-It doesn’t take a masters degree to operate, nor does it require big burly men to lift and move!
-The mill can fit in the back of a pick-up, ute, or small trailer and then wheeled or hand carried to the site by one person.
+A Peterson mill can easily be run by one proficient person.
+It doesn’t take a master’s degree to operate, nor does it require big burly men to lift and move!
+The mill can fit in the back of a pick-up, ute, or small tandem trailer and can be wheeled or hand-carried to the site by one person.
+All mills have wheels, they are so easy to load and unload.
 For safety reasons, we do recommend a second person at the milling site during all operations, including tree felling and pruning.

 How accurate is the cutting?

 Peterson mills can achieve over 80% recovery from good logs.
 They have 1-point sizing, are accurate to 1mm (.04″) and do not cut wavy boards, even with tension.

 Peterson’s blades last for 2-6 years, depending on their frequency of use and how well they are maintained.
 Some owners have been using the same blades for over 10 years.

 Blades are not a problem at all.
 They can easily be sharpened on the mill in about 5 minutes, and they can be re-tipped in your own garage.
 Each new mill comes with a sharpener and two spare blades.

 The Peterson mill can handle almost any kind of log, and is able to cut any size and length that you require.
 It works great on both hardwoods and softwoods and you can cut efficiently in both directions.
 You can take the mill right to the log, so an entire log can be milled without even moving it!
 Read up about different tree species in our tree dictionary.

 What type of cuts can I saw?